mkumar183/my-diaries/my-docs/backlog-chatgpt-project.md

 - modify column in fact to timestamp
 - or add new columns and delete existing
 - modify merge statement to conver to timestamp
+- Establish on AWS Batch and hourly refresh : Done